droxine/NodaTrainer/README.md

 # NodaTrainer
 Ear training for musicians.
-Available in Spanish for Camerata Perú company.
+Available in Spanish for Camerata Perú company on the App Store.

 # Specs
 - Programming Language: Swift 4.0